MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-app-studio.md

 ## Apps

 Teams App Studio was created to simplify and streamline the process of creating real apps.
 It is much faster than the manual process described in [Getting started with node.js](~/get-started/get-started-with-nodejs).
+Using Teams App Studio is now the recommended way to develop Teams apps.
+Getting started documentation will be updated at a later date.

 Apps for Teams are made up from two parts: